P wave

-A P wave (primary wave or pressure wave) is one of the two main types of elastic body waves, called seismic waves in seismology.
+In continuum mechanics, a P wave (primary wave or pressure wave) is one of the two main types of elastic body waves or seismic waves.
 P waves travel faster than other seismic waves and hence are the first signal from an earthquake to arrive at any affected location or at a seismograph.
 P waves may be transmitted through gases, liquids, or solids.

 Nomenclature

 The name P wave can stand for either pressure wave (as it is formed from alternating compressions and rarefactions) or primary wave (as it has high velocity and is therefore the first wave to be recorded by a seismograph).
 The name S wave represents another seismic wave propagation mode, standing for secondary or shear wave, a usually more destructive wave than the primary wave.

 Seismic waves in the Earth

 Velocity of seismic waves in the Earth versus depth.
 The negligible S wave velocity in the outer core occurs because it is liquid, while in the solid inner core the S wave velocity is non-zero.

 Primary and secondary waves are body waves that travel within the Earth.
 The motion and behavior of both P and S waves in the Earth are monitored to probe the interior structure of the Earth.
 Discontinuities in velocity as a function of depth are indicative of changes in phase or composition.
 Differences in arrival times of waves originating in a seismic event like an earthquake as a result of waves taking different paths allow mapping of the Earth's inner structure.